International Baccalaureate (IB)

 Supporting your options

-Choosing between A-Level and IB is not a decision any pupil will be making alone.
+Choosing between A-level and IB is not a decision any pupil will be making alone.
 The final decision will be based on what is best for the individual, with factors including their breadth of interest and their future ambitions.
-GCSE grade requirements for higher level subjects are very similar to A Levels so academic ability is not a key factor.
+GCSE grade requirements for higher level subjects are very similar to A levels so academic ability is not a key factor.

 With the help of their tutor, House Parent and collaboration with parents, every pupil will be supported through the decision-making process.